What Is Ursolic Acid Used For

 IFNy and TNF-a are essential for this process because they promote macrophage activation and iNOS production.

-Ursolic acid inhibited growth and induced cell destruction of liver cancer cells through AMPK -mediated inhibition of DNA methyltransferase 1 (through SP1).
+Ursolic acid inhibited growth and induced cell destruction of liver cancer cells through AMPK-mediated inhibition of DNA methyltransferase 1 (through SP1).

-Ursolic acid inhibited the growth of liver cancer cells through induction of IGFBP1 and FOXO3a.
+Ursolic acid inhibited the growth of liver cancer cells through the induction of IGFBP1 and FOXO3a.
 Increasing evidence suggests an important role of IGFBP in the development and progression of several types of cancers.

 Ursolic acid enhances muscle insulin/ IGF-1 signaling, leading to Akt activation, muscle growth, and reduced fat and blood glucose.